woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.0.13 - x =
+* Tweak - Allow users with edit rights to add draft products to cart (and nobody else)
 * Fix - Extra escaping on layered nav variables to prevent injection
 * Fix - Improved sanitization of option fields
 * Fix - Add fee total to cart total